Is THC Two-Faced? Yes, the Incredible Medicine That is Biphasic THC

-In one study looking at this question, researchers subjected CB1 knockout mice (mice without CB1 receptors) to cannabinoid therapy.
+In one study — published in the Journal of Clinical Investigation (2005) — aiming to answer this question, researchers subjected CB1 knockout mice (mice without CB1 receptors) to cannabinoid therapy.
 Cannabinoids (plant-based or otherwise) stimulated hippocampal neurogenesis or reactivation of the missing CB1 receptors.
 The results of this study have since spawned a myriad of new research on cannabis for the treatment of depression.

-A later study seemingly refuted the hippocampal neurogenesis claims.
+An earlier study — published by the American Society of Biological Chemists (2002) — seemingly refuted the hippocampal neurogenesis claims.
 That is until you looked at dosage.
 In this second study, this time on lab cultures, application of cannabinoids produced a degenerative effect.
 The difference between the two experiments was dose.
 As one analysis put it, “it is evident that at low concentrations (up to 1 μmol/L), cannabinoids can induce neurogenesis, while at higher concentrations, neurogenesis is impaired.”

 Neurogenesis is only the tip of the iceberg when it comes to the biphasic effects of the plant.
 Did you know some experts now suggest cannabis may improve cognitive function?
-I don’t know about you, but even I have always assumed cannabis triggers short-term memory loss, and temporarily impacts cognitive function.
+I don’t know about you, but even I have always assumed cannabis triggers short-term memory loss.
+As well as temporarily impacts cognitive function.
 But, this long-held assumption about cannabis is starting to crack.

 Research is now showing us that cannabis may actually improve brain function and memory when administered at low doses on a daily basis.
 In a study of old lab animals, THC improved neurological function instead of decreasing it.

 Furthermore, new theories are developing about THC’s usefulness for the treatment of Alzheimer’s Disease.
 At a precise dose, it inhibits an enzyme called AChE.
-This enzyme is specifically related to the progression of Alzheimer’s Disease.
+This enzyme is specifically related to the progression of Alzheimer’s disease.
 When compared to more conventional medications for Alzheimer’s, THC has a measurably stronger inhibitory effect over this enzyme.
-The biphasic effect of THC extends into memory as well.
+The effects of biphasic THC extend into memory as well.
 Low doses do not seem to impair recollection, while medium to high doses have a strong amnesiac effect.